Spyderisk/domain-network/README.md

 On top of that, virtual host subclasses represent 'Kubernetes' style management concepts including Pods and Containers.
 If these are used, inference rules will also insert a Kubernetes master and slave hosts, a virtual LAN connecting these, and further virtual subnets connecting Containers that are in the same Pod, etc.

-Inevitably, development of the domain model itself tends to focus more on the later branches.
-The need for older branches fades as system-modeller installations and system models are updated, and old branches may become stale.
-We will decide later whether those branches should be locked or deleted if/when that happens.

 ## Contributors

 Those who have contributed to the IT Network domain model are: